valueflows/valueflows/mkdocs/docs/specification/inverses.md

    * process
    * processes

-*filters:* finished, classifiedAs, inScopeOf, startDate, endDate (include any process that overlaps the start date to end date range inclusive; missing start date is from the beginning, missing end date is to the end)
+*filters:* searchString, finished, classifiedAs, inScopeOf, startDate, endDate (include any process that overlaps the start date to end date range inclusive; missing start date is from the beginning, missing end date is to the end)

 *inverse queries:*